 This is why, ultimately, code should be encapsulated, packaged, shared and updated based on industry-specific functionalities.
 The industry is, of course, whatever the customer intends to do with the deliverables once they leave your agency to see the daylight.

 Have you recognized any of the issues mentioned above?
 If so, you’re not alone, especially if your agency is specialized in medical content.
 There seem to be no ideal ready-made solutions around, as if everybody were to design code-sharing practice of their own.
 But do you really have to go through all that evolution on your own?
 Of course not.

 The reason why widely accepted module/package systems are easy to misuse is that they are for everyone – from website developers to mobile app designers.
 To adjust them to one’s needs will mean a lot of workarounds and duct tape hacks.
 Working with frameworks, storages, and platforms that were initially built around the needs of your own “segment” is more comfortable.
-For pharma content development, you can consider the possibilities of eWizard framework and platform, where the available modular components are designed specifically with pharma content functionalities in mind – and with the purpose of saving time on repeated combining.
+For pharma content development, you can consider the possibilities of eWizard platform, where the available modular components are designed specifically with pharma content functionalities in mind – and with the purpose of saving time on repeated combining.

 Eliminate the anxiety of incorrectly split code packages – and you’ll see how surprisingly fast the different teams can really collaborate once they get to focus on the real tasks.